 What’s the Blue Suit for You?

 When it comes to choosing the right shade of colour for you, there are a few things to consider before you go ahead and consult your favourite tailor.
 First, consider sticking to the darker or more neutral end of the spectrum, especially when attending formal events.
-There are a few shades that go with pretty much everything, like the iconic royal blue suit or navy ensemble.
+There are a few shades that go with pretty much everything, like the iconic royal or navy ensemble.
 We’re not completely writing off sky blue or even electric blue all we’re saying is that there are is a time and a place for a bright blue suit.

 The classic blue suit is for the modern man, someone who identifies with the times, someone who likes to push the boundaries ever so slightly.
 The classic blue is the ultimate dress down and/or dress up colour.
 Pairing a traditional blue with a pair of black or brown oxfords is demonstrating a level of technical prowess, however, dressing the suit down with a pair of leather sneakers is showcasing your potential to think outside the box and perform under semi-formal circumstances.
 The choice is yours.